 It is highly encouraged/recommended that the Attendance Officer participate in regional attendance district meetings and attend the Alabama Association of Prevention Attendance and Support Services (AAPASS) annual conference.
 The sharing of best practices and concerns at the local/regional/state levels supports a strong network of professional opportunities for staff development and professional growth.
 Refer to the Council for Leaders in Alabama (CLAS) website for regional attendance district maps and contact information for AAPASS.
-Refer to Appendix A, AAPASS District Map, and Appendix B Recommended Role of the Attendance Officer and Timeline of Responsibilities.
+Refer to Appendix A, AAPASS District Map.